monade/eslint-plugin-vue2/README.md

 ### missing-component-decorator
 It marks an error when you forget to add the @Component decorator to a Vue component.

 ### readonly-props
 It marks error if a @Prop or @Ref is missing the readonly statement.

+### broken-reactivity
+It marks an error when you forget to set a default value to data in vue components.

 ## TODO